zmerino/zmerino.github.io/_projects/Food.md

 ---
 layout: page
-title: Culinary and Fermination 🧑‍🍳
+title: Culinary and Fermentation 🧑‍🍳
 description: A simple assortment of the food I like to prepare.
 img: assets/img/food/sour_dough.jpg
 importance: 4